Who is Distinguished?

 After his conscription, he joined the Marketing Retail organization of Royal Dutch Shell plc, in The Netherlands.
 Here he worked for over 28 years, always in commercial and communications positions.
 He coached trainees and colleagues in customer and client courtesy.
 His last position was that of Manager House Style.
 He left Shell in 2008.

 In addition to conducting workshops on etiquette, Jan Jaap works as a masterlecturer with the Protocolbureau The Hague and as a guest lecturer with the IVA Business School, the Ministry of Foreign Affairs, the Netherlands Defence Academy, EuroCollege Highschool and Erasmus University Rotterdam.
-Jan Jaap receives regular invitations from leading Dutch broadcasting organizations AVROTROS, NOS, RTL News and also The BBC and Belgian Television to contribute to their radio and television programmes.
+Jan Jaap receives regular invitations from leading Dutch broadcasting organizations AVRO/TROS, NOS, RTL News and also The BBC, German Broadcasting and Belgian Television to contribute to their radio and television programms.

 Jan Jaap also contributed as a guesteditor to the Dutch Financial Times/Het Financieele Dagblad.
 Jan Jaap is also registered as a speaker with Assemblee Speakers and the Speakers Academy.